-Every year over ten million vehicles pass through U.S. auto dealer auctions.
+Every year over ten million vehicles pass through U.S. auto dealer auctions and kelly blue books documents it all.
 This decades old free market has always been dependent on you, the consumer.
 Dealers will bid up those models that are popular with buyers, while those with a limited audience are stuck in what’s commonly called ‘wholesale heaven’.

 This is a place where thousands of unappreciated and unloved models go until the market dictates otherwise.
 Consumers represent the free market that dictates the winners… and the losers.

 Wholesale heaven is actually hell for the automakers.
 Today’s losers don’t just sit when they leave the factory.
 They’re leased on the cheap, financed to those with shaky credit, and pushed out with rebates and incentives that keep the factories from shutting down forever.
 It’s a slow bleed that eventually leads to millions of unloved cars that hit the bottom line with a metallic thud.

 There are two main causes for today’s used car glut.

 First, the manufacturers always shut off the supply spigot late in the game.
 Thanks to Wall Street’s quarterly expectations and timid management, automakers routinely fail to ‘chase down’ falling demand early or aggressively enough.
 The failure creates an ongoing surplus of used cars.

 Second, again, The Big 2.5’s market share for new cars is still falling and they’re still failing to match supply to new car demand.
 Banking unsold inventory and rediscovering badge engineering has lead to hundreds of thousands of vehicles that consumers do not know or care about.
 For every Avalon and Accord that is given exclusive attention, there is a Regal, a Lacrosse, or a Taurus that isn’t given the resources needed to become a market leader.